arumds/dogmap/README.md

 results/variants/diploidSV.vcf.gz
 ```

-To run SV calling after completion of the mapping pipeline, the series of commands to be run on CRAM file are given in `svcallers.sh` to run in parallel.
+To run SV calling after completion of the original mapping pipeline, the series of commands to be run on CRAM file are given in `svcallers.sh` to run in parallel.